RationalPoint/chess-cards/README.md

   $ ./cards.py PaulMorphy test.yaml -d "Test Deck"
 ```
 Open Anki, and you should have two decks of cards: "Test Deck" and "Hard: Test Deck".

+_It is not necessary to create all of your flashcards before running the `cards.py` script._ The script will compare the card info in your yaml file with the info already stored in Anki, and it will only create cards that it hasn't seen.

 ## Anki Settings for Chess Study